cpurificacao/wa-echo/README.md

-# wa-echo-bot
+# wa-echo

-Whatsapp BOT for automation and service integration
+Whatsapp ECHO for automation and service integration.